Toludtechsis/Personal-Finances-Analysis/README.md

 ## Project Objective

 The objective of the project is to have a closer look into the finances of our case study,
-- To identify what expense is the highest ghrough the year
+- To identify what expense is the highest through the year
 - To determine if expenses are within budget
 - To determine if income is lower than expenses
 - what expenses are the lowest